Aveglia/vAMPirus/docs/HelpDocumentation.md

     sudo apt -y install openjdk-8-jre

 Now you have everything you need to get started as described in the * [Installing vAMPirus](#Installing-vAMPirus) section.
-However, here are some quick commands to install and set up Conda.
+However, here are some quick commands to install and set up Miniconda.

 NOTE=> Windows WSL currently can not run Singularity so you will have to install and run vAMPirus with Conda.